-The Flexit technical information, brochure, and photos in this article, were furnished to me courtesy of John Goff.
+The Flexit technical information, brochure, and photos in the following article, were furnished to me courtesy of John Goff.
 John Goff has positioned himself, and rightly so, as THE HISTORIAN on the Flexit.
 John appreciates passing on Flexit information...and would love to chit chat with Flexit owners, or those interested in Flexit's.
 E-mail John at: firstname.lastname@example.org

 invites those of you with additional Flexit information,